Mankind's "Alloy" in the War Against Bacteria

 Tesla Electric Roadster - Powered by Copper

 Electric-powered cars have long been a dream for sci-fi writers, energy producers and automotive enthusiasts.
 In concept, this goal seems easily attainable, but for years inventors, entrepreneurs, and manufacturers alike have tried and ultimately failed to design a reliable and economically attractive electric vehicle.
-While the recent introduction of gas-electric hybrids has brought the vision closer to reality, the all-electric automobile has steadfastly remained a distant point on our automotive horizon.

 - Copper - An Antiaging Element